-- 4.1.1 Provide communication to the community in a multi-modal way that meets the diverse needs of older adults. - 4.1.2 Support and champion affordable connectivity. - 4.1.3 Implement and promote technology training.
+- 4.1.1 Provide communication to the community in a multi-modal way that meets the diverse needs of older adults. - 4.1.2 Support and champion affordable connectivity.
+(Infrastructure and devices) - 4.1.3 Implement and promote technology training.